Search

 Creating Time and Space: A Week of Mindful Making with Joanne Dugan

-Workshop description: Join visual artist, photographer, author, and 2024 Guggenheim Fellow Joanne Dugan for an artist retreat held directly on the grounds of MASS MoCA.
-The full-immersion residency-style format is suitable for visual artists, photographers and writers with an existing practice to restart, reinvent or expand.
-Utilizing Joanne’s signature prompt-activation style, participants will create intuitive responses to the museum’s expansive collections and inspire new work quickly, in unexpected ways.
+Workshop description: Join visual artist, photographer, author, and 2024 Guggenheim Fellow Joanne Dugan for an expansive artist retreat held directly on the grounds of MASS MoCA.
+The full-immersion, residency-style workshop is suitable for visual artists, photographers and writers with an existing practice to restart, reinvent or expand.

 Cost: $1,750